NigeleM/NodeGame/README.md

 As long as your numbers add up to 100 from the list, You will be ok

 # Commands and running the game
-terminal command : python3 nodeGame.py
+terminal command : python3 nodeGame.py <br>
-this is used to play one game
+this is used to play one game <br>
-terminal command : python3 nodeGame.py 5
+terminal command : python3 nodeGame.py 5 <br>
-the argument 5 means that i will play the game 5 times Enter null if there is no solution
+the argument 5 means that i will play the game 5 times <br>
+Enter null if there is no solution
 Enter exit to end program
 Enter answer in this format : 100,220,-90,110